Jessica Cleaves

-Jessica Marguerite Cleaves (December 10, 1948 – May 2, 2014) was an American singer and songwriter.
-Cleaves was a lead singer of the Friends of Distinction; Earth, Wind & Fire; Parliament Funkadelic; and Raw Silk.
+Jessica Marguerite Cleaves (December 10, 1948 – May 2, 2014) was an American singer and songwriter who was the lead singer of the Friends of Distinction, Earth, Wind & Fire, Parliament Funkadelic, and Raw Silk.

 Early life

 Jessica Cleaves was born to Mary Gladys Cleaves (née Wilkerson), a librarian, and Lane C. Cleaves II, a US Postal employee.
 Cleaves' paternal grandfather, Lane C. Cleaves Sr., was Presiding Bishop over Phillips Temple, CME.
-Cleaves attended the California Institute of The Arts School of Music and went on to attend The University of California, Los Angeles.
+Cleaves attended the California Institute of the Arts' School of Music and later studied at The University of California, Los Angeles.
 One of her classmates was the famed songwriter Skip Scarborough.

 Career

 The Friends of Distinction was founded by Harry Elston and Floyd Butler, and beside Cleaves, it included Barbara Jean Love (plus Charlene Gibson, who replaced Love during her pregnancy).